bofm/sublime-a-file-icon/README.md

 * menu item `Preferences → Package Settings → File Icons → Settings`,
 * choose `File Icons: Settings` in `Command Palette`.

+### Themes

+I'm happy to announce that [Boxy Theme][boxy-theme] and [Material Theme][material-theme] bring the support of this package in the next releases.
+So you'll be able to choose what icons you want to use – provided by the theme or provided by the package.

 ### Troubleshooting

 If something going wrong try to: